The-Software-Gorilla/tdd-by-example/java/ch17-04-arithmetic/README.md

 and modification.
 Now that the contracts are stable, the library is closed for modification but open for extension.
 The Open/Closed Principle is the "O" of the SOLID principles of object-oriented design.
 The question is how you know you're at this point in a TDD process.

-## TODO's
-- Create a CurrencyHolder base class with most of the implementation of Money, or make the methods virtual.
-- Figure out if IExpression needs a base class or an impl.
-Still on the fence.
-- Clean up the tests.
-They are a mess.